sysprog21/rv32emu/CONTRIBUTING.md

-Unless programming for micro-controllers or exotic CPU architectures, focus on the common denominator of the modern CPU architectures, avoiding the very maximum portability which can make the code unnecessarily cumbersome.
+Unless programming for micro-controllers or exotic CPU architectures, focus on the common denominator of the modern CPU architectures, avoiding the very maximum portability that can make the code unnecessarily cumbersome.

 Some examples:
 - It is fair to assume `sizeof(int) == 4` since it is the case on all modern